pixelated-noise/blah/doc/simplenlg.md

   - Adding appropriate new line breaks for ease-of-reading.
   - Adding list items with ' * '.
   - Adding numbers for enumerated lists (e.g., "1.1 - ", "1.2 - ", etc.)

+## Implementation criticism

+- The subclass of `PhraseElement` but also `PhraseCategory` both determine the different types of phrase, and their names are inconsistent
+- Element constructors do a lot of work to help the user construct the tree easily, for example SPhraseSpec.addModifier() uses heuristics to decide where it goes (pre- or post-).
+It's like the coercers that data macros use.